trevordmiller/skills/role/role.md

 - Little managerial or political things.
 - Low turnover.

-### Scope
+## Scope

 Clearly defined scope with a single source of truth for goals, responsibilities, and assignments.

-### Code
+## Code

-Uses my foundational experience.

-- Can keep using a Unix shell.
+Fits well with my skills.

+- Includes foundational skills and some specific skills.
 - Regular time during business hours to strengthen skills.

-## Ideals

-### Code

-Aligns well with my specialties.

-- Tests.
-- Performance.

-Prefers my preferred tradeoffs.

-- Stable.
-- Native.
-- Standard.
-- Lightweight.

-Includes things I'm especially passionate about.

-- Rust.
-- WebAssembly.
-- Shell.
-- Vim.
-- Linux.
-- Docker.
-- Git.
+- Can use a Unix shell.